Cyprus to require COVID-19 tests for all arrivals from China

 Hans Kluge said that assessment was based on the information WHO had received from China.
 He said more detailed and regular information was needed from the country to monitor the evolving situation.

-Cyprus has seen a roughly 1 per cent increase in the coronavirus infection rate over the last two weeks, from 4.86 per cent during December 23-December 29 to 5.81 per cent during December 30-January 5, according to Health Ministry figures.
+Cyprus has seen a roughly 1% increase in the coronavirus infection rate over the last two weeks, from 4.86% during Dec.
+23-Dec.
+29 to 5.81% during Dec.
+30-Jan 5, according to Health Ministry figures.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)